CathedralCode/Builder/README.md

 This will add a new methods gather(fk\_{table}’s Table) that returns Entities of type (fk\_{table}’s Table).
+You can also pass an optional array ['column' => 'value'] to futher restrict the result.

 E.g.: Get all Groups related to a User